 Nothing is better than taking your tree from the attic or storage and reusing it over and over.

-Average, you should reuse your plastic tree for at least 10 years to be a valid option and keep the environmental impact lower than a real tree.
+On average, you should reuse your plastic tree for at least 10 years to be a valid option and keep the environmental impact lower than a real tree.
 Anyway, the end of life of a plastic tree will always impact the environment negatively.
-So if you don’t have it, don’t buy one.
+So if you don’t have one, don’t buy one.